 Persons with a school-leaving certificate or educational qualification that does not entitle them to study at a higher education institution in Germany must usually attend a preparatory course at a German Studienkolleg.
 There they must successfully pass the assessment test before they can be admitted to higher education in Germany.

 To be admitted to a Studienkolleg, you need to have a very good knowledge of German (level varies depending on the Studienkolleg) and must pass an entrance examination.
-You will then attend a one-year course at a Studienkolleg in Germany and finally take the Feststellungsprüfung (assessment test).
+Also you need to have a certificate of complete secondary education from a secondary school (such a certificate from a Ukrainian college will not be sufficient).
+At a Studienkolleg in Germany you will attend a one-year course and finally take the Feststellungsprüfung (assessment test).

 There may be special regulations for Ukrainian refugees at individual universities or in some federal states, so that you may not have to attend a Studienkolleg.
 In any case, you should seek advice at your local university.